omidmortazavi/git-notes/git-notes.md

 - **staged** - there are current changes that will be committed.
 Due to the way git   works, files can have a dual status of modified and staged, when changes have been made after a stage.

 ### HEAD
+HEAD is Git’s way of referring to the current snapshot

-Pointer to the most recent commit in the current branch being worked on (in most cases)
+In most cases, the pointer to the most recent commit in the current branch
 `cat .git/HEAD && cat .git/refs/heads/master`
 `git log --oneline`